 Why should you compare streaming providers?
-For a long time, Ireland has been paying through the nose for their news, sport and entertainment.
-With new players on the block like Disney+, hayu and Now TV, it’s no longer just Netflix and Prime Video around.
-Making accessing premium entertainment is easier and more affordable than ever.
+For a long time, you’ve probably been paying through the nose for your news, sport and entertainment.
+With new players on the block like Netflix and Amazon Prime Video, accessing premium entertainment is easier and more affordable than ever.
 Comparing what each service offers and how much it costs could save you a fortune in the long run.

 What do I need to compare?

 - The devices that are supported

 There are many things you need to consider before signing up with a streaming provider but it essentially boils down a few comparable factors: price, content, quality and compatible devices.

 That’s just the start.
 Which services offer a free trial?
 Which services have a lock-in contract?

 We’ve done the hard yards for you and answered all those questions for you.

 If you’d like to dig a little deeper we answer some commonly asked questions and explain why streaming is taking over further down the page.

 Internet Television is televised content that is delivered to all sorts of connected devices, from personal computers to smartphones to video game consoles.

 Also referred to as “IPTV’ or “streaming”, this technology enables viewers to watch television shows, movies, news and sport in real time over the Internet.